 SCFD-funded organizations serve every school district within SCFD’s boundaries with educational programs.

-Most importantly, SCFD funds enable the preservation and conservation of the museum’s collection of 70,000 art objects from cultures around the world, enabling them to be enjoyed now and in the future.
+SCFD dollars provide free and discounted public access, enable the museum to present world-class exhibitions and programs, and, most importantly, funds the preservation and conservation of the museum’s collection of 70,000 art objects from cultures around the world, enabling them to be enjoyed now and in the future.